jahidulpabelislam/contribution-counters/README.md

 In version 2, the only braking change is that only functions can be imported/required, instead of Counter classes.

 To upgrade you will need to import/require the 3 new functions: `getBitbucketCounts`, `getGitHubCounts` &amp; `getGitLabCounts` instead of `Bitbucket`, `GitHub` &amp; `GitLab`.
-Where before you created a instance of a class (e.g. `GitHub`) and passed in a object of config, then called a function (`getCounters`) to get the counts.
+Where before you created an instance of a class (e.g. `GitHub`) and passed in a object of config, then called a function (`getCounters`) to get the counts.
 Now the new functions will do both in one.
 So just call the new function and pass in the existing config object as the only parameter and then your counts will be returned.

 ## Support

 If you found this module interesting or useful please do spread the word of this module: share on your social's, star on github, etc.

-If you find any issues or have any feature requests, you can open a [issue](https://github.com/jahidulpabelislam/contribution-counters/issues) or can email [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.
+If you find any issues or have any feature requests, you can open an [issue](https://github.com/jahidulpabelislam/contribution-counters/issues) or can email [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.

 ## Authors